krastegar/krastegar/README.md

 <details>
   <summary style="font-weight: bold; font-size: 16px;">Important Note</summary>
-  <p style="background-color: #f0f0f0; padding: 10px;">All of the GIFs used can be found here [GIF page](https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub?tab=readme-ov-file#animated-hello-).
-The images above are AI generated from ChatGPT GIF Maker.
+  <p style="background-color: #f0f0f0; padding: 10px;">The images above are AI generated from ChatGPT GIF Maker.
 We love AI 😃 </p>
 </details>

+All of the GIFs used can be found here [GIF page](https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub?tab=readme-ov-file#animated-hello-).
 Thank you for visiting my profile!
 Feel free to reach out if you want to connect or collaborate on a project.